MikeStorrs/cyber/README.md

 Note that there is currently a [bug](https://github.com/redteam-project/lem/issues/5) in lem that prevents the exploit that maps to CVE-2014-3153 from returning, but for purposes of this lab we know that it maps to EDBID 35370.

-16. Stage the exploit and pop root. **EDIT** - this doesn't appear to work , which could be the result of environment (GCE), or that cyber-range-target didn't properly downgrade the kernel rpm to a version with the libfutex vulnerability.
-In a way, this is exactly why this project matters -- it's hard to make cyber ranges repeatable, infrastructure-as-code environments.
-See the relevant [exploit-curation enhancement bug](https://github.com/redteam-project/exploit-curation/issues/1) to track progress, and check back later for an updated lab.
+16. Stage the exploit and pop root.

 ```
 lem exploit copy --curation /tmp/exploit-curation --source exploit-database --id 35370 --destination /tmp/